velipso/music-theory/docs/modes.md

 I don't know, but if you look at them, the Ionian is the only mode that has a major chord for the I, IV, and V, and the Aeolian is the only mode that has a minor chord for i, iv, and v.
 I suspect that's why.

+The reasons the IV and V are important, in relation to the tonic, is because they are the P5 up and down from the root.